What Is Vertical Welding and How Does It Differ?

 How to Practice Vertical Welding Safely

-Set up strong ventilation so fumes move away from your breathing zone and you can work with focus.
+Wear a welding helmet, gloves, and flame-resistant clothing every time you strike an arc.
+Set up strong ventilation so fumes move away from your breathing zone.

-Use scrap metal for initial practice techniques, not finished parts.
+Use scrap metal for your first practice runs, not finished parts.
 This lets you tune voltage, wire speed, and torch angle without risking a project.
-Keep a steady hand and maintain a consistent travel speed to control the weld puddle, reduce sagging, and achieve even penetration.

 Frequently Asked Questions